DataFire/Integrations/integrations/generated/zenoti/README.md

   redirect_uri: ""
 });

-zenoti.v2.Organizations.Customfields.get({}).then(data => {
+.then(data => {
   console.log(data);
 });
 ```

 ## Description

 Zenoti Open APIs now help you manage the powerful capabilities offered through a suite of Open APIs.